peacey/split-vpn/README.md

 3. Run `chmod +x /mnt/data/on_boot.d/run-vpn.sh` to give the script execute permissions.
 4. That's it.
 Now the VPN will start at every boot.
 5. Note that there is a short period between when the UDMP starts and when this script runs.
 This means there is a few seconds when the UDMP starts up when your forced clients **WILL** have access to your WAN and might leak their real IP, because the kill switch has not been activated yet.
 Read step 6 to see how to solve this problem and block Internet access until after this script runs.
 After the script runs, forced clients will not be able to access your WAN even if openvpn crashes or restarts (see the [REMOVE_KILLSWITCH_ON_EXIT](#configuration-variables) option below).
-6. **OPTIONAL:** If you want to ensure that there is no Internet access BEFORE this script runs at boot, you can add blackhole static routes in the Unifi Settings that will block all Internet access until they are removed by this script.
+6. **OPTIONAL:** If you want to ensure that there is no Internet access BEFORE this script runs at boot, you can add blackhole static routes in the Unifi Settings that will block all Internet access (incluing non-VPN Internet) until they are removed by this script.
 The blackhole routes will be removed when this script starts to restore Internet access only after the killswitch has been activated.
 If you want to do this for maximum protection at boot up, follow these instructions:

     a.
 Go to your Unifi Network Settings, and add the following static routes.
 If you're using the New Settings, this is under Advanced Features -> Advanced Gateway Settings -> Static Routes.
 For Old Settings, this is under Settings -> Routing and Firewall -> Static Routes.
 Add these routes which cover all IP ranges: